bnm3k/old-blog/content/posts/12_unique_constraint_vs_hash_exclusion/index.md

 tags: ["Postgres", "sql"]
 ---

-Intuitively, or rather theoretically (since this doesn't even require intuition), using hash indexes over Btree indexes for equality lookups should be faster: O(1) vs O(log n).
+Intuitively, (and even theoretically), using hash indexes over Btree indexes for equality lookups should be faster: O(1) vs O(log n).
 And as is expected, various benchmarks confirm this.
 However, when it comes to enforcing uniqueness in a given column, hash indexes don't perform so well.

 The standard way of adding a uniqueness constraint to a column, is by declaring it when creating the table.
 For example:
 ```sql